Michael Morrissey is a writer and journalist from Fort Wayne. He attended South Side High School and Northwestern University.

 Prior to his election to the Senate, David Long served from 1988 through 2005 as a member of the Fort Wayne Common Council from the Fourth

-Our in-house staff members work with community members and our local writers to find, write and edit the latest and most interesting news worthy stories.
-Their responsibilities also include working on additional Waynedale community projects such as collecting historical information / items, events,
+Our in-house staff works with community members and our local writers to find, write and edit the latest and most interesting news worthy stories.
+Their responsibilities also include working on additional Waynedale community projects such as collecting historical information / items, events

 At the age of three, Jim Schindler was put into St. Vincent’s Villa, a Catholic orphanage.
 After he finished the fifth grade, he was placed in a foster home along with his brother, where they were terribly mistreated.
 In spite of his unhappy poverty stricken childhood, he managed to maintain

 I am a transplant to the Fort Wayne area.
 I was born and raised in south central Wisconsin where my mother and father still live.
 I have two sons; Alex-who is a co-owner of The Waynedale News and also owns a web-design company called Acorn Design and a graduate of University of St. Francis, my youngest